 2. Print and hang the “Freedom Quotes” (linked above) around the room.
 Have students walk around the room, read each quote, and then stand by the quote that best fits their vision of freedom.
 Ask students to explain their choices.

-3. Hand out strips of paper in two colours to every participant (these can be hidden under the plate of each person if done at a Seder).
-Read out the following scenarios (or create your own) having the participants raise one colored strip if they think the person in the scenario is enslaved and the other if they think the person is free.
-At the end you can vote on who is the most enslaved/free.
+3. Hand out red and green strips of paper to every student.
+Read aloud the following scenarios (or create your own), having the students raise the red paper strip if they think the person in the scenario is enslaved and the green paper strip if they think the person is free.
+After all of the scenarios have been read, have students vote on who is the most enslaved/free.

-5. Have participants share personal stories of slavery and freedom – things they feel they are/were enslaved to and ways in which they were able to/can overcome them.
-The attached article about slavery to our electronic devices may resonate deeply with the students.
+5. In conclusion, ask students to share personal stories of slavery and freedom – things they feel they are/were enslaved to and ways in which they were able to/can overcome them.
+(The attached blog about slavery to our electronic devices may resonate deeply with the students).